Unlocking Financial Freedom

 Filing Form P85 & Managing Your UK Tax Status

-Need more help?
-Visit this page to understand your tax obligations and how to ‘Minimise your Tax Exposure before Moving Abroad.’ - Avoiding Double Taxation: If your new country has a UK double taxation agreement, you may be able to offset UK tax against foreign liabilities, reducing unnecessary tax payments.
+- Avoiding Double Taxation: If your new country has a UK double taxation agreement, you may be able to offset UK tax against foreign liabilities, reducing unnecessary tax payments.
+For official guidance on avoiding being taxed twice, review HMRC UK double taxation treaties.

 Succession Planning & Reducing UK Tax Exposure

-- Estate & Succession Planning for Expats: UK assets may still fall under UK inheritance tax rules even after relocating.
+- Estate Planning for UK Expats: UK assets may still fall under UK inheritance tax rules even after relocating.
 Strategic succession planning ensures assets are structured efficiently.
+Professional wealth management can help protect assets when leaving the UK.

 - Exiting the UK Tax System: Proper restructuring of UK pensions, investments and trusts can help mitigate tax risks before leaving the UK permanently.